Skip to main content

 Shed antler on landscape

 Western Montana’s Blackfoot-Clearwater Wildlife Management Area (WMA) is a popular destination for antler hunters when it opens for the season annually at noon on May 15.
-This year, due to human safety concerns with the growing congestion and pedestrian traffic along Highway 83, opening day antler hunters accessed the area following a different process.
-Thanks for your patience this year, and we hope you will share your feedback by answering the survey below.

-No limits, but registration was required
+No limits, but registration is required for an entry number

 License Requirements